CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 In these cases, we simply execute a npx prisma db push and this will get our migrations inside the code and apply them to our db

+## Extending Interfaces

+In the $extend from where we create the PrismaClient instance inside prisma.ts, we used it to create a generated column named status to say if a product is in stock or out of stock, but later, we used the same product in the table, and typed it as a Product from prisma, but what happenned here is that the prisma product does not have a status, so a turn around is to import that Prisma product, rename it as anything we'd like, then, create a new interface, extending the product and adding the status property, this way, we wouldn't have any more errors